Level 6 Diploma in Relational Play and Creative Therapy, Children and Young People

-This programme has been designed and developed by experts within the field of attachment, child development, play therapy, counselling, clinical supervision, trauma, adoption, looked after children and multi-agency working.
-This extensive experience within the above fields has given us a deep understanding of the complexities impacting on children’s mental health, which has been translated into an intuitive dynamic and enhancing course.
-Students will learn through practical and academic experiences.
+This innovative programme has been designed and developed by experts within the field of attachment, child development, play therapy, counselling, clinical supervision, trauma, adoption, fostering and multi-agency working.
+As a result of this extensive experience within the above fields, our course resonates with a deep understanding of the complexities impacting on children’s mental health.
+This experience, has been translated into an intuitive dynamic and life enhancing course that students will learn through practical and academic experiences.

-The course is facilitated over 30 teaching days, spread over the duration of the 24 months.
-24 days delivered from a venue classroom face-to-face with the remaining 6 days learning live online.
-Teaching days begin at 9.00 and conclude at 5.00pm.
-The day will include a morning and afternoon break and a 1-hour lunch break.
+The course is facilitated over 39 teaching days, spread over the duration of the 24 months.
+30 days teaching will be delivered from a venue classroom face-to-face with the remaining 9 days learning delivered live online.

 Each cohort of students will have a named Lecturer who will be responsible for the facilitation of learning and undertaking students assessments.